 Welsh ponies come in four distinctive classes.
 Each class retains the classic Welsh characteristics of endurance, intelligence and friendliness.
 They mainly differ in their height and uses.

-There is no other breed of pony or horse today that is suitable for all age groups as the Welsh pony is.
-From big to small, the Welsh has something for everyone.
-This pony can be used for pleasure riding, barrels, jumping and more.
+There is no other breed of pony or horse today that is as suitable for all age groups as the Welsh pony is.
+From big to small, the Welsh pony has something for everyone.
+This type of pony can be used for pleasure riding, barrels, jumping and more.

 Welsh Mountain Pony (Section A)

-Welsh Pony of Cob Type (Welsh Pony Section C)
+Welsh Pony of the Cob Type (Section C)

 I Love Welsh Ponies

 I hope that you now understand the difference between ponies and horses, and why I so love the Welsh ponies.
 Yes they can be stubborn, but they are smart enough to learn a new trick if we take the time to teach them.
 I truly feel these ponies are the best place to start your child's teaching of equestrian skills.
-They will love and trust these ponies....a feeling that will be unmatched by all but the pony themselves.
-I have found that these "ponies" form a loving and lasting relationship with "their" people.
-What can I say?
-I love Welsh Ponies!
+Their intelligence and temperament make these ponies perfect for the beginner.
+They are also perfect for the more experienced rider.
+Your children will love and trust these ponies.
+I have found that these ponies form a loving and lasting relationship with "their" people.